 There’s no quicker way to stop a conversion from turning into a sale than an irrelevant landing page.

 If a landing page doesn’t match the needs or expectations of the audience, you’re not going to make a sale.
 At best, it’s wasted money.
-At worst, it’s going to result in lower quality ad scores all round.
+At worst, it’s going to result in lower quality scores and ad rank all around.

 Take note of that last point!
 That’s not necessarily the same as the thing you want them to see.
-See our landing page as a customer would see it and make changes as appropriate.
+View your landing page as a customer would see it and make changes as appropriate.

 It’s a tricky balancing act because you’ll still want the landing page to serve your business needs.
 You’ll need the page to serve the end-to-end purpose of giving your customer a pitch, and keeping them on the page to convert their click to a sale.